Gulzey/Coursera/README.md

 =======
 # COURSERA
-This is for my coursera and is my local repository
+This is for my coursera and is my local repository and i like it
 >>>>>>> Stashed changes